TheSkyler-Dev/Fern-lang/Doc/DOC_LICENSE_SHORT.md

 Fern-lang © 2025 by TheSkyler-Dev is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).

+This license applies **only to the documentation** of the Fern-lang project.
+The core project is licensed under the [GNU GPL-3.0](https://github.com/TheSkyler-Dev/Fern-lang/blob/main/LICENSE) license.

 You are free to:
 - Share: Copy and redistribute the material in any medium or format.
 - Adapt: Remix, transform, and build upon the material for any purpose, even commercially.